 Support Contractors Available to Conduct Peer Reviews

-To support the objective of scientific integrity and peer review, the Service (and all other DOI agencies) has convenient use of several agreements (contracts).
+To support the objective of scientific integrity and peer review, the Service (and all other DOI bureaus and offices) has use of several agreements (contracts).
 The scope of these available agreements includes:

 Peer Review Agenda